Zaid-Ajaj/the-elmish-book/chapters/commands/using-json.md

   ]
 }
 ```
-First of all, we can model a type that maps the structure of the JSON-formatted text as follows:
+First of all, we can model a type that maps the structure of the JSON-formatted text into F# record types:
 ```fsharp
 type Product = {
   name: string